irmen/Pyro4/docs/source/servercode.rst

 The ``@Pyro4.expose`` decorator is provided that lets you mark the following items to be available for remote access:

 - classes (exposing a class has the effect of exposing every method and property of the class automatically)
 - methods (including classmethod and staticmethod.
-You cannot expose a private method, i.e. name starting with underscore)
+You cannot expose a private method, i.e. name starting with underscore).
+You *can* expose a 'dunder' method with double underscore such as ``__len__``.
+There is a list of dunder methods that will never be remoted though (because they are essential to let the Pyro proxy function correctly).
 - properties (will be available as remote attributes on the proxy)

 Remember that you must set the ``REQUIRE_EXPOSE`` config item to ``True`` to let all this have any effect!